 Cons: Not great for rinsing off hard-to-reach places

-Despite its lightweight profile, it can carry a respectable five gallons of water, which should get you through a few showers if you’re out by yourself.
+Despite its lightweight profile, it can carry a respectable five gallons of water, which should get you through a few bathing sessions if you’re out by yourself.
 The hose itself is only about two feet long, so you may want to hang it about a foot above your head for maximum precision.

 Overall, this is a fantastic pick for traveling families and people looking to save a few bucks.
 It’s also pretty nifty for smaller uses, like washing dishes or just rinsing your feet a little before calling it a night.